 There is a public car park on Wedmore Road by Saltford Hall and Saltford Sports Club, which is popular with users of both community facilities.
 The car park has 28 spaces and 2 disabled parking spaces.
 SPC is aware and supportive of B&NES Council’s plans to potentially install public Electric Vehicle Charging points at this location.

 If visiting Saltford’s river side areas by car, please be aware that parking restrictions (double yellow lines) are in place along many sections of the highway.
 Available parking can be in high demand.
 B&NES Council enforcement teams visit the area as a priority.
 B&NES Parking Enforcement officers monitor also monitor the Resident Parking Zones in this area regularly as a priority, especially during peak periods.
-Please view the B&NES Council signage available before parking.
+In July 2024 B&NES Council’s Parking Enforcement teams visited Saltford 108 times, and in September 2024 they made 114 visits to Saltford.
+A number of Penalty Charge Notices were also issued in 2024.
+Please view the B&NES Council signage available before parking to avoid fines.

-Please note that vehicles using car park by the river for any business purpose will be subject to penalty charge notices by B&NES Parking Enforcement.
-B&NES Council has stated that businesses wishing to operate from the car park must do so with the express written permission of B&NES Council.
-SPC is aware that no licences have been issued and therefore any businesses or their clients using a vehicle to operate from this car park may be in contravention of the off street parking order and their vehicle may be issued with a Penalty Charge Notice (PCN).
-The operation of a business from this car park reduces the availability of spaces for visitors to park to enjoy the local amenity.
+Please note that vehicles using car park by the river for any business purpose are subject to penalty charge notices by B&NES Parking Enforcement.
+Any businesses or their clients using a vehicle to operate a business parked in the car park may be in contravention of the off street parking order and their vehicle may be issued with a Penalty Charge Notice (PCN).
+This is because the operation of a business from this car park reduces the availability of spaces for visitors to park to enjoy the local amenity.

 Information about cashless payment via MiPermit can be found on the B&NES Council website here.
 MiPermit can be used by app, just download MiPermit for Android or download MiPermit for iOS to your phone.
 To find out how to use the MiPermit App please see this short ‘Using the MiPermit App in car parks’ YouTube video by North Essex Council for a step-step-guide.
 MiPermit tickets can also be accessed via the B&NES Council MiPermit website and also by phone (Text message / SMS – see ‘By Phone’ instructions here).